 After the occupation of the West Bank and Gaza, the Arab world saw an expansion in the provision of children’s literature.
 This led to Palestinian society’s perspectives on the home, children, and the nature of childhood evolving.
-Writers became increasingly preoccupied with childhood related issues.
+Writers became increasingly preoccupied with childhood-related issues.
 An indigenous literature that addressed local realities and associated issues was increasingly being called for.
 The examples we examined from Palestinians in Israel illustrated how some authors sought to document local realities.
 They highlighted nature, rural life, and respect for family elders, along with the customs and traditions wrapped up in those.
 Mustafa Murrar gained prominence by writing stories inspired by the Palestinian countryside and pre-1948 Palestinian realities.
-Murrar’s use of vernacular expressions in his stories for children was a reflection of the importance he placed on the past.
+Murrar’s use of vernacular expressions in his stories for children reflected the importance he placed on the past.

 In the early 1980s, Palestinian writers began to feel that their folk heritage was under threat and called for an “uprising” to counteract it.
 This led to the emergence of a political movement.
 At this time, ʿAbd-al-Latif Nasir’s writings appeared and had a distinctly political tone.
 A burgeoning interest in Palestinian folklore and its use in children’s stories were features of these times because of that fear on the part of Palestinian writers that their heritage was on the brink of extinction, subsumed under the Hebrew language.
 This led Palestinian children’s authors into using the spoken vernacular in their tales, inspired by Palestinian folk culture characterized by easy verbiage and popular narrative styles.
 This trend can be dated to the early 1990s.